gventre04/CircuitPython/README.md

 ### Lesson(s) Learned

 The challenging part about this assignment was the time interval and including the amount of interrupts in that given interval.
 I solved with with photo and state to count the interrupts and start = time.time() to calculate the 4 second interval.
+[This website](https://www.programiz.com/python-programming/time) explains how to use the import time module, specifically time.time().

 ## Distance Sensor